Introducing Telecom Network Automation | Google Cloud Blog - ExBulletin

 At the heart of the Telecom Network Automations architecture is the Kubernetes Resource Model and Configuration as Data management approach.
 It provides declarative functionality with intent coordination and helps ensure that the user’s intent matches the runtime environment.
 Taken together, this approach provides uniformity and consistency in lifecycle management across the cloud infrastructure, network function deployment, and network function configuration of the cloud-native network layer.

 Telecom Network Automation uses standard Custom Resource Definitions (CRDs) and a pluggable Kubernetes Operator tailored to the Nephio community.
-Standard CRDs help mitigate vendor interoperability issues and embrace openness.
+Standard CRDs help alleviate vendor interoperability issues and embrace openness.

 Improved service reliability and operational agility